Published:

 Income accounts track all revenue streams generated by your properties.

-• Rental Income: The primary revenue from tenants.
-Tracking this accurately is the best way to track rental income for cash flow analysis.
+• Rental income: The primary revenue from tenants.
+Accurately tracking this is the best way to monitor rental income for cash flow analysis.

 Expenses